ericoporto/ags-manual-wiki/_Feature_Rooms.md

 ### Regions

 Regions are parts of the room that may apply certain visual effects on the standing or passing characters and room objects.
-They are drawn on a "region mask" room layer, were each color index correspond to a respective region, and Region 0 is treated as "no region".
+They are drawn on a "region mask" room layer, where each color index correspond to a respective region, and Region 0 is treated as "no region".

 Regions may have following effects configured: